Leorisei/DiamondRaceLeo/README.md

 * Most functions can be found in the files in the modules folder
 * Click on a diamond to make it move - first to 10 wins

-In case no diamonds pop up - try using a live server
+In case no diamonds pop up - try using a live server, can't say why but that works for me